certifaction/hinsign-cli/README.md

   <tr valign="top">
    <td>Dispensations
    </td>
-   <td>If available, an array containing each Medication with a recorded Dispensation event and a list of those events
+   <td>If available, an array containing each Medicament with a recorded Dispensation event and a list of those events
    </td>
   </tr>
 </table>